Last Updated on June 1, 2023 by Kapuluan

-Coconut oil has been rightly touted as the swiss army knife of health and personal care – it is good for almost everything!
+Coconut oil has been rightly touted as the Swiss army knife of health and personal care – it is suitable for almost everything!

-However, if you are not using a high-quality Raw Organic Coconut Oil, which contains all of the essential nutrients, you might as well not use it at all.
+However, if you are not using high-quality Raw Organic Coconut Oil containing all the essential nutrients, you might as well not use it.

-But you need to be careful on what coconut oil to use on skin as there are several good reasons to pay attention to the labels when selecting a coconut oil that is good for your face and is good for your skin as a moisturizer:
+But it would be best if you were careful about what coconut oil to use on your skin as there are several good reasons to pay attention to the labels when selecting a coconut oil that is good for your face and is suitable for your skin as a moisturizer:

-- 1. Organic: Organic coconut oil means the coconuts were sourced from a coconut farm that has certified organic soil and doesn’t use pesticides.
-Besides the fact that pesticides kill and poison all types of bugs in these fragile tropical climates – not just the palm tree pests – you don’t want to put pesticides on your own skin, which absorbs whatever you put on it directly into your bloodstream.
-(Just think about birth control or nicotine patches.
-They effectively deliver their substances into your bloodstream, just like taking a pill does.)
-Organic coconut oil production also prohibits the use of the chemical hexane in extraction, another benefit.
+1. Organic: Organic coconut oil means the coconuts are sourced from a coconut farm with certified organic soil and don’t use pesticides.
+Besides the fact that pesticides kill and poison all types of bugs in these fragile tropical climates – not just the palm tree pests – you don’t want to put pesticides on your skin, which absorbs whatever you put directly into your bloodstream.
+(Think about birth control or nicotine patches.
+They effectively deliver their substances into your bloodstream like taking a pill.)
+Organic coconut oil production also prohibits using the chemical hexane in extraction, another benefit.
 When using coconut oil for your face or skin, choose something pure!

-- 3. Cold-pressed: If you’re going to use coconut oil as a moisturizer, you want it to be raw, and packed with as many nutrients as possible.
-But when heat is applied to a raw material, whether it be fruit, vegetables, or coconut oil, it essentially starts to break down the composition of the product.
-You could think about it in terms of your dinner: Your kale or quinoa goes bad a lot faster than when it’s in its raw form.
-Similarly, when you cut an apple and leave it exposed to air, it starts to oxidize and go brown.
-Coconut is no different; once it has been cut open, the oxidizing process begins.
-Therefor, coconuts should be processed quickly and unheated.
-During processing, if heat is applied to extract the oil (which is the common way to do it), the coconut is cooked, and subsequently broken down; and the nutrients and overall composition is destroyed.
+3. Cold-pressed: If you’re going to use coconut oil as a moisturizer, you want it to be raw, and packed with as many nutrients as possible.
+But when heat is applied to raw material, whether fruit, vegetables, or coconut oil, it essentially breaks down the product’s composition.
+You could think about it in terms of your dinner: Your kale or quinoa goes wrong a lot faster than when it’s in its raw form.
+Similarly, when you cut an apple and leave it exposed to air, it oxidizes and goes brown.
+Coconut is no different; the oxidizing process begins once it has been cut open.
+Therefore, coconuts should be processed quickly and unheated.
+During processing, if heat is applied to extract the oil (which is the standard way to do it), the coconut is cooked and subsequently broken down; and the nutrients and overall composition are destroyed.